semaphoreci/docs/docs/faq/faq.md

 Description: The following questions regard common issues that Semaphore users encounter.
 ---

-# FAQ: Frequently asked questions
+# FAQ: Frequently asked questionsssss

 <p>Issues we stumble upon regularly, in all areas of Semaphore 2.0</p>